-We are asking you to take part in this research study because you have muscle-invasive urinary tract (bladder or upper urinary tract) cancer and cannot receive cisplatin chemotherapy before surgery.
+We are asking you to take part in this research study because you have advanced intrahepatic cholangiocarcinoma that is no longer controlled with the first chemotherapy you tried.

 Taking part in this study is your choice.

 You can choose to take part or you can choose not to take part in this study.
 You also can change your mind at any time.
 Whatever choice you make, you will not lose access to your medical care or give up any legal rights or benefits.